alan2207/bulletproof-react/docs/components-and-styling.md

 ## Styling libraries

 There are multiple ways to style a react application.
-Some of the good options are:
+Some good options are:

 - [tailwind](https://tailwindcss.com/)
 - [styled-components](https://styled-components.com/)